Andorra Entry Requirements

 Must be valid for at least three months beyond your planned departure from the Schengen Area.

-Schengen visa (if required)
+Schengen Visa (if required)

 Tips for Smooth Entry